jobovy/galpy/doc/source/index.rst

 #. *The Lives of Stars: Insights From the TGAS-RAVE-LAMOST Dataset*, John J. Vickers & Martin C. Smith (2018) *Astrophys.
 J.*, in press (`arXiv/1805.02332 <http://arxiv.org/abs/1805.02332>`_)

+#. *High precision pulsar timing and spin frequency second derivatives*, X. J. Liu, C. G. Bassa, & B. W. Stappers (2018) *Mon.
+Not.
+Roy.
+Astron.
+Soc.*, in press (`arXiv/1805.02892 <http://arxiv.org/abs/1805.02892>`_)
+#. *The Galactic Disc in Action Space as seen by Gaia DR2*, Wilma H. Trick, Johanna Coronado, Hans-Walter Rix (2018) *Mon.
+Not.
+Roy.
+Astron.
+Soc.*, submitted (`arXiv/1805.03653 <http://arxiv.org/abs/1805.03653>`_):
+     Uses ``galpy.actionAngle.actionAngleStaeckel`` to compute the actions in ``galpy.potential.MWPotential2014`` of stars in the extended solar neighborhood in *Gaia* DR2.
+#. *Tidal ribbons*, Walter Dehnen & Hasanuddin (2018) *Mon.
+Not.
+Roy.
+Astron.
+Soc.*, submitted (`arXiv/1805.08481 <http://arxiv.org/abs/1805.08481>`_):
+     Employs ``galpy.actionAngle.actionAngleStaeckel`` to compute the actions and frequencies of a disrupted satellite on an orbit close to the Galactic disk, to investigate the difference between the debris from such an orbit and from an orbit well within the halo.

 Indices and tables
 ==================